Jack Black: Solo

 In 2025, "Steve's Lava Chicken", Black's song in A Minecraft Movie, became the shortest song in history to land on the Billboard Hot 100 chart.
 The song is 34 seconds long.
 The previous record holder was "Beautiful Trip" by Kid Cudi, which is 37 seconds long.

+On October 3, 2026, Black is planned to perform at the Power to the People Festival along with Roman Morello, Revel Ian, Yoyoka Soma & Hugo Weiss at Merriweather Post Pavilion in Columbia, MD.
+The festival, which is being put on by Tom Morello, will also feature performances by Morello, Bruce Springsteen, Foo Fighters and many others, is being held in response toward President Donald Trump.